Scroll Top

 • The time horizon focuses primarily on the first three years post-acceleration, allowing for short- to mid-term outcome analysis (e.g., survival, funding trajectory).

-DATA FORMAT AND STUDY SCOPE
+DATA FORMAT

-The scope of the dataset focuses exclusively on the impact of participation in either Google or Microsoft startup accelerator programs.
+The scope of the database focuses exclusively on the impact of participation in either Google or Microsoft startup accelerator programs.
 It does not include startup-to-startup comparisons within each accelerator.
 Instead, it captures and compares overall performance trends of the two programs based on the startups they accelerated.

 IPO outcomes and closure status were observed only once per startup within the recorded timeframe, generally corresponding to the first three years post-acceleration.
 This short-to-mid-term focus enables the evaluation of early program impact without conflating it with longer-term business dynamics.